 The first step in developing a values-based recruiting strategy is identifying which beliefs and standards are essential to your company.
 This will be pretty simple if you have already defined your corporate values.
-However, you should consider how those beliefs translate into daily behaviours and actions on work.
+However, you should consider how those beliefs translate into daily behaviours and actions at work.

 Consider the many values that contribute to your company, such as individual, societal, brand, and organisational.
-Make sure you address both the organisation as a whole and the workers inside it.
+Make sure you address both the organisation and the workers inside it.
 Make a list of your most essential values and personality traits.
 Consider what values you want your business to be identified with, such as dedication or open-mindedness.
 Then, jot down a few examples of how these traits could manifest in an employee’s day-to-day actions.

-Continue to add to your list until you’re satisfied with the values you’ve defined.
+Add to your list until you’re satisfied with your defined values.
 This will serve as the basis for your values-based recruitment approach.

 2. Job postings

-When recruiting based on values, make sure that you reflect those values in job advertisements and posts and your career page.
-Infusing the principles you’ve just established into each job posting will help you attract the ideal audience from the start.
+When using Values-Based Recruitment, ensure that you reflect those values in job advertisements, posts, and your career page.
+Applying the principles you’ve established to each job posting will help you attract the ideal audience.

-However, just mentioning the values or principles that are vital to your brand is insufficient.
-You want it to be evident that your ideals are more than simply good words.
+However, just mentioning the values or principles vital to your brand is insufficient.
+You want it to be evident that your ideals are more than good words.
 It should be apparent how those values are reflected in the workplace.

-While the way those values appear in job titles may change, using the same values across job advertisements will guarantee you’re genuinely creating a work environment based on what’s most important to you.
+While the way those values appear in job titles may change, using the same values across job advertisements guarantees you’re creating a work environment based on what’s most important to you.